top of page

 Senior High Chamber Choir

 This auditioned ensemble rehearses twice daily, Monday through Thursday, and sings in worship and the evening Chamber Concert.
 Auditions take place during Sunday Check-In.
-Those selected must purchase a music packet from the on-site store at the first rehearsal.
+Those selected must purchase a music packet from the on-site store prior to the first rehearsal.
 If you are 18–20 years of age, you are invited to audition for the Senior High Chamber Choir OR the Adult Chamber Choir, but not both.

 Spirited Hymnody!*